 By Terry Trucco

-At a glance: If I were to choose my favorite backdrop for a hotel it wouldn’t be a contemporary glass-and-metal high rise.
-But Eventi, a confident if towering Kimpton sibling, makes the most of its skyscraper assets (half the rooms have views of the Empire State Building).
+At a glance: If I were to choose my favorite backdrop for a hotel it wouldn’t be a glass-and-metal high rise.
+But Kimpton Eventi, confident and towering, makes the most of its skyscraper assets (half the rooms have views of the Empire State Building).

-And somehow the place manages to drum up a sense of atmosphere that doesn’t seem pasted on, particularly following a successful update in 2016 that transformed the ground floor public spaces.
+The place manages somehow to drum up a sense of atmosphere that doesn’t seem pasted on, particularly following a successful update in 2016 that transformed the ground floor public spaces.

 Behind the lobby is The Vine, a relaxed all-day, Italian-inflected restaurant and bar with indoor and outdoor seating (the restaurant opens onto a public square with an enormous screen usually broadcasting sports events, from Yankees games and the U.S. Open to soccer and the Super Bowl).
 Adjoining the lobby is L’Amico, a stylish Italian brasserie with copper pizza ovens and big windows that open onto sidewalk seating.